 - 1. Insert the ISM CD into the Linux server CD-ROM drive. - 2.
 The CD should automatically be mounted by the system.
-If not, you can mount the CD using either of the following methods: - Enter the mount command as follows: mount /mnt/cdrom - Use the Disk Management utility.
+If not, you can mount the CD using either of the following methods: - Enter the mount command as follows: - mount /mnt/cdrom - Use the Disk Management utility.
 To invoke this utility click the footprint icon, select System, and then select the Disk Management menu option.
 Click the Mount button beside /mnt/cdrom.

-Removing the Default SNMP Packages Previously Installed by Red Hat 7.3
+Removing the Default SNMP Packages Previously Installed by Red Hat

-Red Hat 7.3 installs the UCD-SNMP 4.2.4 package by default.
-ISM needs the SMUX subagent which is not delivered in the default UCD-SNMP package.
+Red Hat installs the UCD-SNMP or NET-SNMP packages by default.
+ISM needs the SMUX subagent which is not delivered in the default SNMP package.
 Therefore, this package will have to be removed so the correct one can be installed.